Understanding digital services taxes

 What is a digital services tax?

 Several European countries levy a tax on revenue earned by digital platforms.
-Unlike corporate income tax, a DST is calculated on gross revenue, not profit.
+Unlike corporate income tax, a DST is calculated on revenue, not profit.
 The tax is levied on the platform operator (GetYourGuide), not on suppliers directly.

 Taxed on revenue, not profit